 Overly dry air doesn’t just increase the odds of contracting a cold in your own home.
 It also tends to aggravate allergies and cause coughing or even nose bleeds.
 Keeping the air in your home from becoming too dry shouldn’t be overlooked when the weather turns cold and your heater turns on.

-In Louisiana’s humid climate, controlling your indoor humidity is vital for asthma sufferers.
-Take comfort into your own hands, with a humidity-controlling device.
+Controlling your indoor air quality is vital for asthma sufferers.
+Take comfort into your own hands, with the following solutions.

 A dehumidifier extracts humidity from the air in your home, bringing it to a comfortable level.
 A portable electric dehumidifier can be set up in any room of your house and moved if necessary.
 Some models require you to empty the water the unit captures from the air.